See the New NOW Western Operations facility in a video tour!

 NOW Foods Commitment to Sustainability

 NOW’s Sparks facility is a green facility built to adhere to LEED program specifications, which supports NOW’s focus on environmental and sustainability initiatives.
-NOW is actively seeking LEED silver-level green certification for this new facility.
+The Sparks facility is LEED Silver certified.

 The Leadership in Energy & Environmental Design (LEED) program is an internationally recognized green building certification system.
 Developed by the U.S. Green Building Council (USGBC), LEED provides building owners and operators with a concise framework to identify and implement practical and measurable green building design, construction, operations and maintenance solutions.